Basis of Presentation and Significant Accounting Policies

 In February 2016, the FASB issued ASU 2016-02, “Leases (Topic 842)” (“ASU 2016-02”).
 The standard requires a lessee to recognize assets and liabilities on the balance sheet for leases with lease terms greater than 12 months.
 The standard is effective for annual reporting periods beginning after December 15, 2018, the effective date for the Company is January 1, 2019, with early application permitted.
 The adoption will require a modified retrospective approach for leases that exist or are entered after the beginning of the earliest period presented.
 The Company is currently evaluating the standard to determine the impact of the adoption on the consolidated financial statements.

-The Company had the following anti-dilutive common stock equivalents as calculated under the treasury stock method:
+The Company had the following common stock equivalents:

 The above table excludes any common shares related to the convertible debt since such debt is only convertible at the then prevailing market price upon default.